Why study Italian?

 What can I do with an Italian major?

-- The Italian major consists of 30 credit-hours in courses numbered above 200 in one of two concentrations (Literature or Italian Studies).
+- The Italian major consists of 30 credit-hours in courses numbered 200 and above in one of two concentrations (Literature or Italian Studies).
 An Italian major is also offered through the Language and World Business program.

-- The Italian minor consists of 18 credit-hours in courses numbered above 200.
+- The Italian minor consists of 18 credit-hours in courses numbered 200 and above.